Share this article

 How can local and global digital projects coexist?

-Defining a framework
+Define a common framework

 The first - and by no means least - solution is to set the framework and explicitly define the invariants What is it about the organisation's identity that cannot be varied locally?
 It could be the name, the logo, certain legal notices, the service promise or the tone on sensitive subjects.
 These invariants must be few in number, clear and justified.
 Everything else can be adapted.
 The whole must be distributed to the subsidiaries and supported by general management.